|

 Gaelic name composed of the elements donn

-"brown," dubh "dark, black,"
+"brown," and dubh "dark, black,"

-and the diminutive suffix -án.
+and the diminutive suffix -án, hence

 DONNIE:

-Variant of English Donny, meaning
+Variant spelling of English Donny, meaning

 "world ruler."